iwasaxbi/daily-code-journal/README.md

 ## Day 9 - Night 🌙 (17th Nov)
 - Ending the day with a quick consistency push 🟩
 - Daily streak maintained — slow and steady progress 🚀

+## Day 10 - Morning 🌞 (18th Nov)
+- Starting the day with a quick consistency commit 💚
+- Keeping the GitHub streak alive and strong 🚀